What is Teradata Statistics Extrapolation?

 How is the Statistics Information extrapolated?

-It is essential to understand that the optimizer only estimates a certain number of dates into the future (future in this context means any date after the last date for which collected statistics exist).
-The highest estimated date for extrapolation is based on a random AMP sample.
-The random AMP sample gives information about the number of distinct future dates in the extrapolation process.
+It’s crucial to comprehend that the optimizer estimates a limited number of future dates (i.e., any date after the last recorded statistics).
+The highest predicted date for extrapolation relies on a random AMP sample, which indicates the number of distinct dates in the extrapolation process.

-Below extrapolation formula is used to calculate the highest future date:
+The following extrapolation formula calculates the maximum future date:

 Maximum Extrapolated Date = 2015-03-30 + ((2015-03-30 – 2015-01-01) * ((10 * 1000) / (89 * 1000)) = 2015-04-09